Travis Browne: Personal life

 Browne's moniker, 'Hapa', is derived from the term in Hawaii for a person who is mixed blood.

-Browne attended the 2019 WWE Hall Of Fame ceremony with his wife, Ronda Rousey, who was working with the WWE.
+Browne attended the 2019 WWE Hall Of Fame ceremony with his wife, Ronda Rousey, who was working with WWE.
 During the event, a fan rushed the stage and tackled Bret Hart, who was being inducted as a member of the tag team The Hart Foundation.
 Browne was one of several men who ran onto the stage to help subdue the man.
 Hart later thanked Browne the next night during WrestleMania 35.